Last Updated: February 8, 2023

 - You must complete a series of courses, including but not limited to:

 - Advanced Open Water

 - Rescue Diver

 - Emergency 1st Responder

-- You will also be required to take several specialty courses and certifications.
+- You will also be required to go through several certification levels and take some specialty courses.
 The more certificates you hold, the greater your experience level for examination purposes.

 - Apply for the IDC and pay the requisite fees

 - Log an additional 40 dives (for a total of 100)

 - Complete the IDC program and pass the examination

 - Request and pay for your scuba diver instructor certification (OWSI)